nodejs/loaders/doc/design-resolve-reuse.md

   - moduleResolve
     - defaultResolve

-# Stragegies for re-use of defaultResolve

-## Filesystem hooks

-Using this strategy, the loader would provide hooks for filesystem calls, specifically hooks corresponding to `realpathSync`, `statSync` and `packageJsonReader.read`.

-## Utility functions
+## Re-use of defaultResolve as utility functions

 This strategy would export utility functions so a custom loader could pick which parts of the default algorithm's logic it wants to call.
 If utility functions are exported, they probably should not do any filesystem access or throw exceptions (but instead return a value indicating success/fail).